fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Ammo Filter Support for Fusion Cores

 The Ammo Filter will loot all Fusion Cores, excluding fusion cores installed in power generators.
-Auto Loot will not loot fusion cores installed in power generators because removing them via Auto Loot will not trigger the generator shutdown event.
+Auto Loot will not loot fusion cores installed in power generators because removing them via Auto Loot would not trigger the generator shutdown event.

 #### Weapons Filter Customization